 For more info, feel free to check out our blogs!

-The battery enclosure allows you to add between two and four individual battery modules giving you between 4.8kWh to 11.8kWh of usable energy.
-We recommend you talk to your installer to establish the correct number for your household needs and budget.
+The battery enclosure allows you to add between two and four individual battery modules giving you between 4.8kWh to 11.8kWh of battery storage.

 The Redback battery enclosure is optional.
 If it’s simply not viable at this time but you still want to invest in solar, you can invest in the system without batteries and add them in the future when appropriate.